Ofranc1208/825smarterpayouts/src/components/Navigation/README.md

 ### Dropdown Sections

-#### Company Info
+#### How It Works
+- 📝 Get a Quote
+- 🔍 Review Your Offer
+- ⚡ How Fast Can I Get Paid?
+- ⚖️ Court Approval
+- 💰 Get Your Cash

+#### Why Choose Us?
 - 🏢 About Us
-- 📝 Blog
-- 📺 YouTube
+- ✉️ Contact Us
 - ❓ FAQs
-- ✉️ Contact Us
 - 🌐 Social Media
+- 🛡️ Our Credentials
+- 🏢 Insurance Companies We Work With

-#### Resources
+#### Resources & Stories
 - 📚 Knowledge Hub
 - 📖 Articles
 - ⭐ Testimonials
-- 🛡️ Credentials
-- 🏢 Insurance Companies
-- 🏛️ Federal Law
+- 📺 YouTube Channel

+#### Legal & Compliance
-- 🏛️ Laws by State
+- 🏛️ Federal Laws

-#### Process
-- 📝 Get a Quote
-- 🔍 Review Offer
-- ⚖️ Court Approval
-- 💰 Get Your Cash

-#### Legal
-- ⚡ How Fast?
 - 📜 State Laws Overview
+- 🗺️ Laws by State
-- 📋 Terms
+- 📋 Terms of Service
-- 🔒 Privacy
+- 🔒 Privacy Policy

 ## File Structure